 Ways to use Good-Gums for periodontitis:

-But if the infectious agents of periodontal disease, such as bacteria and acid-infused dental calculus (tartar) are removed (whether by a dentist or a periodontist), then home practices can be quite effective afterward at restoring and maintaining oral health.
+But if the infectious agents of periodontal disease, such as bacteria and acid-infused dental calculus (tartar) are removed (whether by a dentist or a periodontist), then home practices can be quite effective afterward at supporting the restoration and maintenance of oral health.

 The aim of careful oral hygiene at home is to disrupt and remove from the teeth and gums any organized plaque formations, before they can start absorbing minerals from the saliva and transforming into tartar (dental calculus).
 Tartar is an extremely hard calcification that is cemented tightly to teeth at the gum line, and whose acidic content causes both lesions in gums and also cavities (caries) in teeth.
 It becomes a stronghold from which bacteria can multiply and infect gums and teeth.
 Some of the bacteria normally present in the mouth form a soft sticky biofilm of plaque in just hours, and then in a little more than a day, the plaque starts absorbing minerals and calcifying into tartar.
 Disrupting the plaque formations regularly and while they are still soft prevents them from transforming into tartar.
 This is a necessary prerequisite to preventing a recurrence of periodontal disease.